Seneca78922/CSE134-hw4/README.md

 Name: Victoria Sasaoka
 PID: A16291078
 Site Link: https://sage-macaron-b564b0.netlify.app/
 Notes: crud.html works with blog.js, styledcrud.html with styledblog.js.
-I tested part 3/4 but there may be issues with localstorage not storing updated list of blogs upon reload.
-Also, I initially cloned hw3 repo and accidentally edited it, but reset all changes and uploaded files to hw4 repo(why commit history recent for hw3).Only Changes from HW3 site is adding resume, 2 projects, and google analytics.
+I initially cloned hw3 repo and accidentally edited it, but reset all changes and uploaded files to hw4 repo(why commit history is recent for hw3).
+Only Changes from HW3 site is adding resume in Resume.html, 2 projects in Projects.html, and google analytics to every html file.
+For part 3, I focused on getting the functionality of editing the list done so I only display the blog post sets as a string.
+The appearance is better in part 4.
+I prepopulated the list with 3 blog posts, and if the list becomes empty the same 3 blog posts will load on the next reload.